DEAL WITH DELLA

 KRISTINA: –

-Let me take you out and experience it for yourself.
-Here is the incredible talent we have coming through Oslo this week.
+Let me take you out and let you experience it for yourself.
+Here is the incredible talent coming through Oslo this week.
 Where should we begin?”

 DT 500 MAG: – What are your favourite club concepts today?

-KRISTINA: – Honestly, I don’t like those words “club concepts…” This is a problem the dance community is drowning itself in (especially in Oslo).
+KRISTINA: I don’t like those words, such as “club concepts…” This is a problem the dance community is drowning itself in (especially in Oslo).
 Clubs should stand for, focus, and book talent on that alone talent.
 Just because you are a good promoter of your “concept,” this should not allow you to enter the ring as “talent.”
 Sure, you may have the talent, but where is the focus?
 On music or promotion?
 These barriers make it difficult for those DJs and producers much more skilled, experienced, schooled, and gifted than these “club concept” promoters to break through or be heard.
-Clubs should focus on booking raw talent and taking the responsibility of promoting themselves as a place where no matter what, the music is 100% the focus.
+Clubs should focus on booking raw talent and promoting themselves as a place where, no matter what, the music is 100% the focus.

 “Let the DJ be the DJ, not a promoter… It works for BERGHAIN; the rest should keep following their lead.